 As the Board has no medical experts we are following the example set by the city of Austin.
 So far the city has slowly began reopening various elements but have yet to reopen any playgrounds.
 As such, our playground will continue to be closed.
 It's just been announced that starting Saturday, Sept 12 the city is reopening tennis courts, outdoor adult equipment, and disc golf course (among other items).
 This information was not known and will be taken into consideration as we discuss a possible partial opening of the park.

-Please accept this as notice that the Grand Oaks Owners Association Board of Directors will meet on Thursday, July 25th, at 7:00 p.m.
+The Grand Oaks Owners Association Board of Directors will meet virtually on Thursday, September 10, 2020, at 7:00 p.m.
 You are invited to attend -

 Topics may include general association business, including unfinished business and new business, covenant enforcement, budgeting, and assessment collection.
 Executive session matters may include personnel matters, litigation, contract negotiations, enforcement actions, confidential attorney communications, matters involving the invasion of owners’ privacy, or matters involving parties who have requested confidentiality and the Board has agreed to honor that request.

 Following the resignation of Russell Hackworth from the Board of Directors, Matt Mintz has been appointed to fill the open Board position until the Annual meeting in November.
 The position will then be open for voting along with the other two positions up for election.